Mo-Zeini/The-Impacts-of-Working-Remotely-and-in-an-Office/README.md

 # The Impacts of Working Remotely and in an Office
-### A Survey-Based Analysis of Productivity, Health, and Work Preferences Among 1,000 Employees
+### A Survey of Productivity, Health, and Work Preferences Among 1,000 Employees

 ## Overview